gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 #### Reflection and Rotation

-When generating tiles from an **input image**, you may want to include tiles which aren't necessarily present in the **input image**, but are the rotation or reflection of tiles from the **input image**.
+When generating tiles from an **input image**, you may want to include tiles which aren't necessarily present in the **input image**, but which are the rotation or reflection of tiles from the **input image**.

 We need a new example image to demonstrate this, as each rotation and reflection